GLOBAL MARKETS-Stocks sink; Treasury yields, dollar fall; Fed, debt ceiling in focus

 By Sinéad Carew

-NEW YORK, May 2 (Reuters) - Wall Street followed European shares lower on Tuesday, a day ahead of Federal Reserve interest rate decisions, while U.S. Treasury yields fell as investors worried the government could run out of cash June 1 without a debt ceiling hike.
+NEW YORK, May 2 (Reuters) - Wall Street stock indexes closed lower on Tuesday, a day ahead of the Federal Reserve's interest rate decision, while U.S. Treasury yields fell as investors worried the government could run out of cash after June 1 without a debt ceiling hike.

-The dollar index dipped.
-The Australian dollar AUD=D3 rose early after the country's central bank stunned markets with an interest rate hike, but the currency gave back most gains as the day wore on.

-Oil pricessank more than 4% to a five-week low on worries about a U.S. bond default, weak economic data and expectations for more rate hikes in the United States and Europe.
+Bank stocks underperformed sharply after the weekend failure of U.S. regional bank First Republic Bank FRC.N.

+Energy shares tumbled as oil prices fell 5% to a five-week low on concerns about the economy as U.S. politicians argued about how to avoid a debt default and investors prepare for another interest rate hike this week.

+The dollar index dipped after disappointing U.S. data a day before that the Fed is expected to hike rates by an additional 25 basis points and give guidance on whether it plans to raise rates further in June.

-U.S. President Joe Biden summoned the four top congressional leaders to the White House next week.
-Late on Monday, the Treasury Department said the United States could run out of the cashneeded to pay its bills in the next month.
+Top U.S. Senate Republicans on Tuesday called on President Joe Biden to accept their party's debt-ceiling package or make a counter-offer, while a top Democrat said the Senate might try to advance a "clean" debt-ceiling hike next week.
+Late on Monday, the Treasury Department had said the U.S. could run out of the cash needed to pay its bills in the next month.

-Investors widely expect the Fed to announce a quarter of a point interest rate hike on Wednesday and will scrutinize any comments from Fed officials regarding its path after the May meeting.

-"A lot of headwinds have come to the forefront simultaneously this morning ... we're not falling apart but investors are recognizing that there's challenges in the near term," said Michael O’Rourke, chief market strategist at JonesTrading in Stamford, Connecticut.
+Meanwhile regional U.S. banks posted massive declines, dragging the S&P 500 bank index .SPXBK down 3.2% after the failure over the weekend of First Republic and the agreed sale of its assets to JPMorgan Chase JPM.N.

+Trading on Tuesday reflected growing investor worries that more banks would start to show steep deposit outflows like First Republic, the third major U.S. bank to collapse since March, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

-In precious metals, gold extended gains, on track for its biggest daily rise in a month, as investors eyed U.S. economic data and waited for the Fed meeting.
+Gold extended gains, on track for its biggest daily gain in a month, as yields dropped on renewed fears of contagion in the U.S. banking sector and ahead of the Fed's rate decision.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh